-All activities are to be highlighted in purple on your Outlook Calendar using the following format:
+Please use purple highlight on all legislative activities on your Outlook Calendar and the following format:

-In Outlook Calendar / Committee Meetings or Work Session Title Subject Line Should Say:
+In Outlook Calendar / Committee Meetings or Work Session Title

+Subject Line Should Say:

 - a.
-Name of Committee - Title of Work Session & Name/Number of bill if presenting = .4 or .5 (20 to 30 minutes) - c.
-Name of Bill - d.
-After meeting go back into calendar and list Testified = .1 or .
+Name of Committee members - b.
+Title of Work Session & Name/Number of bill if presenting = .4 or .5 (20 to 30 minutes) - c.
+Name of Bil - After meeting go back into calendar and list Testified = .1 or .
 2 (5 or 10 minutes)

-Meetings with Legislators / Legislative Staff Subject Line Should Say:
+Meetings with Legislators / Legislative Staff

+Subject Line Should Say:

 - a.
 Name of all Legislators and/or Leg Staff at meeting - b.
 Name of all ECY staff at meeting - c.
-Subject of meeting / Bill No. & Title - d.
-After meeting go back into calendar and list meeting time = .3 (15 minutes)
+Subject of meeting / Bill No. & Title - After meeting go back into calendar and list meeting time = .3 (15 minutes)